chickenT1000/Elmetron-Data-Capture/docs/OPERATOR_PLAYBOOK.md

 3. Archive the day's `captures/<date>` directory and exported reports to the lab share.

 ## Troubleshooting Checklist
+- **No frames after connect**: Ensure the meter display is not showing fault codes (attach the probe or switch to REDOX), then resend the poll handshake with the low-level CLI above.
+If traffic resumes only with `--stop-bits 1`, leave that override in place for the session and log the behaviour for maintenance.
 - **No device detected**: Re-seat USB, check Device Manager, and rerun `python cx505_capture_service.py --list-devices`.
 - **Session stalls**: Look for watchdog warnings; if present, restart the service and confirm startup commands are not blocking.
 Review `audit_events` for failing scheduled commands.
 - **Invalid data**: Open raw frames from `captures/<date>/raw.log` and compare with protocol expectations.
 Re-run calibration commands and confirm buffer values.
 - **Export errors**: Ensure the `exports/` subfolder exists and that PDF support libraries are installed.
 Re-run exporter with `--formats csv json` to isolate the failing format.
 - **Configuration mismatch**: Validate TOML files with `python validate_protocols.py` and double-check `transport`/`poll_hex` fields.